1 hour North of Atlanta

 9 AM – 5 PM

-The Gibbs Gardens’ business office is open year-round, from 9 a.m. until 5 p.m. on Monday through Friday.
-You can reach us at 770-893-1881.
-Our Group Coordinator can assist in arranging for group visits of 10 or more visitors.
-She can also assist with the purchase and/or renewal of 4-Season memberships.
+The Gibbs Gardens’ business office is open year-round, from 9-5, Monday – Friday.
+You can reach us at 770-893-1881, touch 2.
+Our Group Coordinator can assist in arranging for group visits of 10 or more.
+She can also assist with the purchase and/or renewal of 4-Season Memberships.

 Gibbs Gardens is conveniently located less than an hour’s drive north of Atlanta, between SR 400 and 575.
 You will enter Gibbs Gardens off Yellow Creek Road in Cherokee County, from Hwy 53 on the north or SR 369 on the south.

 The Gardens open for the 2016 Season on Tuesday, March 1st.